Dattax/release-notes/README.md

 * Changed the way Go modules are resolved.
 If the module isn’t in GoCenter, it will get the module from the source for you.
 This feature limits the number of HTTP/404 responses and means developers no longer need any additional tools to get all their public modules from GoCenter.
 * Updated the `Set Me Up` page to include instructions for Windows PowerShell and the traditional Windows terminal.

-## 2019 June 12: Module information in search results
+## 2019 June 12: Display module information in search results
 In this release, module metadata will be displayed as part of search results.
 Other fixes that came out today include:
 *	Deep processing when shallow processing times out.
 *	Added module update retries